sguimbard/Pi-MEP/README.md

-# Pi-MEP Jupyter-based project
+# Jupyter notebooks resources for the Pi-MEP project

+Please visit first the [Pi-MEP website](https://www.salinity-pimep.org/)

 ## Structure

 - `notebooks/`: analysis and visualization
 - `scripts/`: utility functions or data processing
 - `data/`: raw or downloaded data (not tracked in Git)
-- `output/`: figures and netcdf files produced by the notebooks
+- `output/`: figures and netcdf files produced by the notebooks (not tracked in Git)

 ## Environment